janthomile/PixelmonAutoBattle/README.md

 * The amount of damage Autobattling Pokemon receive during a Draw, Defeat, or Pyrrhic Victory.
 * Whether Pokemon can levelup from Autobattling XP.
 * Whether Pokemon can faint from damage received during Autobattling.
+* Make hitting a Pokemon target them, the same way as pressing "V" (Target Pokemon keybind).

 ## Commands:
 * `/autobattle` acts as an alternative to the Sneak+Key method described above.